 Calculating an Employee's AWW

-An employee’s average weekly wage (AWW) is computed by adding his or her wages for the eight weeks prior to the start of Paid Family Leave, and dividing the total by eight.
+An employee’s average weekly wage (AWW) is computed by adding the employee's wages for the eight weeks prior to the start of Paid Family Leave, and dividing the total by eight.

 For a sole proprietor who has opted into Paid Family Leave, the average weekly wage will be the last 52 weeks of income divided by 52.